Friedrichshafen FF.29: Operational history

 On the first day of May, two FF.29s spotted four British trawlers near the Noordhinder Bank, north of Ostend, but the engine of one of the floatplanes broke a crankshaft and it had to land.
 The other aircraft's engine broke a valve spring shortly afterwards, before the FF.29 could pick up the other aircraft's crew.
 The floatplane still flying had to return to base for repairs and dropped a message to a pair of torpedo boats giving the downed FF.29's location.
 While searching for the floatplane, the torpedo boats encountered the trawlers, sinking one of them, but were sunk themselves by four nearby British destroyers.
 While this was going on the FF.29's crew was rescued by a Dutch ship.
-Six days later a pair of destroyers attempted to bombard Zeebrugge.
+Six days later a pair of British destroyers attempted to bombard Zeebrugge.
 While evading return fire one of the destroyers struck a naval mine and sank.
-Two FF.29s took off to investigate the strength of the attacking force and the surviving destroyer broke off its attempt to rescue the survivors and left the scene.
+Two FF.29s took off to investigate the strength of the attacking force and the surviving destroyer broke off its rescue efforts and left the scene when it spotted the floatplanes.
 One aircraft followed it while the other one led German trawlers to the area to the rescue the remaining survivors.

 By the beginning of December SFS I had only a single FF.29 on strength.
 One aircraft was shot down by British ships on 1 March 1916 and the last FF.29 based at Zeebrugge crashed on 23 May.